buildbot/buildbot/master/docs/developer/database.rst

         given.
 Note that specifying ``branch=None`` requests changes for the default branch, and is not the same as omitting the ``branch`` argument altogether.

+    .. py:method:: findSchedulerId(name)

+        :param name: scheduler name
+        :returns: scheduler ID via Deferred

+        Return the scheduler ID for the scheduler with this name.
+        If such a scheduler is already in the database, this returns the ID.
+        If not, the scheduler is added to the database and its ID returned.

+    .. py:method:: setSchedulerMaster(schedulerid, masterid)

+        :param schedulerid: scheduler to set the master for
+        :param masterid: new master for this scheduler, or None
+        :returns: Deferred

+        Set, or unset if ``masterid`` is None, the active master for this scheduler.
+        If no master is currently set, or the current master is not active, this method will complete without error.
+        If the current master is active, this method will raise :py:exc:`SchedulerAlreadyClaimedError`.

+    .. py:method:: getScheduler(schedulerid)

+        :param schedulerid: scheduler ID
+        :returns: scheduler dictionary or None via Deferred

+        Get the scheduler dictionary for the given scheduler.

+    .. py:method:: getSchedulers(active=None)

+        :param boolean active: if specified, filter for active or inactive schedulers
+        :returns: list of scheduler dictionaries in unspecified order

+        Get a list of all known schedulers.
+        If ``active``, schedulers are filtered according to whether they are active (true) or inactive (false).

 sourcestamps
 ~~~~~~~~~~~~